Svalbard Ski & Sail

 Eating in Oslo and Svalbard

-“Cheap” pizza at airport arrivals level, Peppes Pizza, grab it before you leave!
+If you need a fast bite to eat before heading to your hotel, “cheap” pizza is the way to go, located at airport arrivals level.
+Peppes Pizza, grab it before you leave!
 Large pizza about 300 NOK ($42 CAD)

 A few web resources